Australia's Next Top Model: Judges

 In the eighth season Jennifer Hawkins became the host of the series.
 Fashion designer Alex Perry is also currently a judge.
 Previous judges have included model Erika Heynatz, former Harper's Bazaar managing editor Marguerite Kramer, fashion stylist Ken Thompson, fashion producer Victoria Fisher, fashion photographer Georges Antoni, model-turned-designer Jodhi Meares, model-actress Sarah Murdoch, TV personality Charlotte Dawson and fashion photographer Jez Smith.
 In season 10, Megan Gale joined the panel.
 Usually there is an additional guest judge every week.
 There was a position of model mentor who was not a permanent judge but appeared in almost every episode of the season.
 In season 9 Didier Cohen and Cheyenne Tozzi served as mentors.

 Requirements

 In the first two series, contestants had to be at least 18 years old.
-However, the show lowered the age limit after realizing that most international models started their career earlier.
+However, the show lowered the minimum age limit from 18 to 16 starting from season 3 after realizing that most international models started their career earlier.
 Starting from season 3, contestants must be aged between 16 and 23 at the time of filming.
 Those auditioning had to be at least 172 cm (5 ft 8 in) tall.
 In the past, some contestants had weighed less than 60 kg, but there was no restriction on weight.